sambvfx/pix/README.md

 project = session.load_project('MyProject')
 ```

+#### Fetching Data

 The internals of `pix` are driven by a class [factory](https://github.com/sambvfx/pix/blob/master/pix/factory.py) that dynamically builds classes from the json data returned from the REST endpoints.
-Users have the ability to register base classes that are injected into these dynamic classes to provide customized behaviors.
+The factory recursively turns any viable data structures within the json data into a PIXObject.
 The objects created by the factory are dictionary-like objects where data returned by the servers can be accessed like a dictionary (e.g. `obj['key']`).

-There's a handful of provided [models](https://github.com/sambvfx/pix/blob/master/pix/model.py) that the dynamic objects will include by default.
-These provide helper methods for common use-cases.
+There's a handful of provided [models](https://github.com/sambvfx/pix/blob/master/pix/model.py) that the dynamic objects will be built from.
+These provide some general helper methods.

 ```python
 import pix